thecsw/mira/README.md

 MIRA is a Reddit Api Wrapper written in beautiful Go.
 This is a subproject of a bigger project MemeInvestor_bot.

-IT is super simple to use the bot as we also provide you with simple but fully extensive structs.
+It is super simple to use the bot as we also provide you with simple but fully extensive structs.
 We utilize the best features of Go, such as closures, channels, goroutines, garbage collection, etc.

-Currently, `mira` is a project that jsut began its life.
+Currently, `mira` is a project that just began its life.
 We still have many new Reddit endpoints to cover.
 We have the basic functionality implemented, like streaming comment replies, new submissions.
 Comment, post, edit, reply, and delete options for our instances.